-On Egoroff's theorems on finite monotone non-additive measure space \star Jun Li ,1 Department of Applied Mathematics, Southeast University, Si Pai Lou 2, Nanjing 210096, People's Republic of China Masami Yasuda Department of Mathematics & Informatics, Faculty of Science, Chiba University, Chiba 263-8522, Japan Abstract In this note, we give four versions of Egoroff's theorem in non-additive measure theory by using the condition (E) and the pseudo-condition (E) of set function and the duality relations between the conditions.
-These conditions employed are not only sufficient, but also necessary for the four kinds of Egoroff's theorem, respectively.
-Keywords: Non-additive measure; Condition (E); Pseudo-condition (E); Egoroff's theorem 1 Introduction Egoroff's theorem, which states that almost everywhere convergence implies almost uniform convergence on a finite measure space ([1]), is one of the most important convergence theorem in classical measure theory.
-The researches on the theorem in non-additive measure theory were made by Wang and Klir ([12]), Li and Yasuda ([3,4,7]), Li etc.([2,5]) and Murofushi etc.([10]).
-In [4] Li introduced the concept of condition (E) of set function and proved an essential result: a necessary and sufficient condition that Egoroff's theorem Preprint submitted to Elsevier Science $^{^{\}star}$ This work was partially supported by the NSFC Grant No.10371017.
+On Egoroff's theorems on finite monotone non-additive measure space Jun Li ,1 Department of Applied Mathematics, Southeast University, Si Pai Lou 2, Nanjing 210096, People's Republic of China Masami Yasuda Department of Mathematics & Informatics, Faculty of Science, Chiba University, Chiba 263-8522, Japan Abstract In this note, we give four versions of Egoroff's theorem in non-additive measure theory by using the condition (E), the pseudo-condition (E) of set function and the duality relations between the conditions.
+These conditions offered are not only sufficient but also necessary for the four kinds of Egoroff's theorem respectively.
+Keywords: Non-additive measure; Condition (E); Pseudo-condition (E); Egoroff's theorem 1 Introduction Egoroff's theorem is one of the most important theorem in classical measure theory.
+It is stated that almost everywhere convergence implies almost uniform convergence on a finite measure space ([1]).
+The researches on the theorem in non-additive measure theory were made by Wang and Klir ([12]), Li ([3,4]), Li and Yasuda ([2,5,7]), and Murofushi $et\ al.([10])$.
+These results faithfully contribute to non-additive measure theory.
+In [4] Li introduced the concept of condition (E) of set function and proved an essential result: a necessary ^{} This work was partially supported by the NSFC Grant No.10371017.